Bool76/bools-wiki/docs/storybook/storybook-basics/README.md

 #### What is it?
 <span class="warning">RIGHT NOW I DON'T KNOW WHAT IT DOES.
 I NEED MORE DETAILS.</span>

+To render stories and the source that creates those stories you need the Doc Blocks:
+- Story
+- Source
+- Canvas

+**Source** - Creates the ability to see the source code / a copy and pasteable snippet used to produce that story (really story?
+Or the component?)

+**Canvas** - Is like Story and Source wrapped up into one

 #### Where is it seen?
 Typically I've seen it inside of the `<canvas>` block